Prep softball: Panthers 10-run B-W, still not complacent

 Kummer ended the game with a walk-off three-run home run in the bottom of the fifth, and was 3-for-4 at the plate with three runs and three RBIs.

 Ellsworth extended its lead to 4-0 in the bottom of the third, but back on defense, the Panthers ran into a troublesome third inning that loaded the bases for B-W with zero outs.
-However, B-W only earned one run before O'Neil earned the second out of the inning at the mound and Kummer picked off the third-base runner.
+However, B-W only earned one run before O'Neil earned the second out of the inning in the circle and Kummer picked off the third-base runner.

 "I think the big thing is we didn't dwell on what happened; we moved onto the next play and tried to get that last out," Giese added.